haoyuc/A2N/README.md

 ## Citation

+If you have any question or suggestion, welcome to email me [at here](mailto:haoyuchen@link.cuhk.edu.cn).

-If you find the code helpful in your resarch or work, please cite the following papers.
+If you find our work helpful in your resarch or work, please cite the following papers.

 ```
 @misc{chen2021attention,